Common buzzard: Breeding success rates

 Numerous factors may weigh into the breeding success of common buzzards.
-Chiefly among these are prey populations, habitat, disturbance and persecution levels and innerspecies competition.
+Chiefly among these are prey populations, habitat, disturbance and persecution levels and interspecies competition.
 In Germany, intra- and interspecific competition, plumage morph, laying date, precipitation levels and anthropogenic disturbances in the breeding territory, in declining order, were deemed to be the most significant bearers of breeding success.
 In an accompanying study, it was found that a mere 17% of adult birds of both sexes present in a German study area produced 50% of offspring, so breeding success may be lower than perceived and many adult buzzards for unknown causes may not attempt to breed at all.
 High breeding success was detected in Argyll, Scotland, due likely to hearty prey populations (rabbits) but also probably a lower local rate of persecution than elsewhere in the British isles.
 Here, the mean number of fledglings were 1.75 against 0.82–1.41 in other parts of Britain.
 It was found in the English Midlands that breeding success both by measure of clutch size and mean number of fledglings, was relatively high thanks again to high prey populations.
 Breeding success was lower farther from significant stands of trees in the Midlands and most nesting failures that could be determined occurred in the incubation stage, possibly in correlation with predation of eggs by corvids.
 More significant than even prey, late winter-early spring was found to be likely the primary driver of breeding success in buzzards from southern Norway.
 Here, even in peak vole years, nesting success could be considerably hampered by heavy snow at this crucial stage.
 In Norway, large clutches of 3+ were expected only in years with minimal snow cover, high vole populations and lighter rains in May–June.
 In the Italian Alps, the mean number of fledglings per pair was 1.07.
 33.4% of nesting attempts were failures per a study in southwestern Germany, with an average of 1.06 of all nesting attempts and 1.61 for all successful attempt.
 In Germany, weather conditions and rodent populations seemed to be the primary drivers of nesting success.
 In Murcia part of Spain contrasted with Biscay to the north, higher levels of interspecific competition from booted eagles and northern goshawks did not appear to negatively affect breeding success due to more ample prey populations (rabbits again) in Murcia than in Biscay.